depthfirstlearning/depthfirstlearning.com/_posts/2020-04-07-Resurrecting-Sigmoid.markdown

         </details>
 <br />

-# 6 Experimental Results, Future Work
+# 6 Experimental Results & Future Work.

-**Motivation**: To wrap up our study of this paper, we'll replicate some of their experiments, programatically validating the theoretical results we derived above.
-We've provided some starter code [here](https://drive.google.com/open?id=1ocuk_mH4fJrFkDKhMT4ZdAqIMIgnFDet) in an IPython notebook.
+**Motivation**: Before wrapping up, we will programatically validate the theoretical results we derived above.
+You can find starter code in an IPython notebook [here](https://drive.google.com/open?id=1ocuk_mH4fJrFkDKhMT4ZdAqIMIgnFDet).

 **Objectives**:
 - Experimentally confirm the linear dependence of the singular value spectrum of a neural net's Jacobian under various random initializations.